arnsteio/short-shell-novice/05-dataset.md

 > *   Using the command line to get a local copy of the data set
 >

-To follow this workshop you need to get a hold of the data set.
+To follow the rest of this workshop you need to get a hold of the data set.
 We'll use the command line for that.
 You can either get the data from the internet, or via a USB stick the teachers will provide.

 ## Getting data from the Internet
-The **wget** utility is the best option to download files from the internet. wget can handle complex download situations including large file downloads, recursive downloads, non-interactive downloads and multiple file downloads.
+The **wget** utility is the best option to download files from the internet. 'wget' can handle complex download situations including large file downloads, recursive downloads, non-interactive downloads and multiple file downloads.
 The following example downloads the data set - a single file - from the internet and stores in the current directory: